 Are you looking for a career change?
 It's so important to optimise your resume.
 When you're making a career change their is a much greater focus on transferable skills.
 In this post we will discuss that and more!

 Last year I opened the first round of my e-course, Detox Your Resume, which was really well received!
-As part of the introduction to this course I asked all 80 first-round participants if there was anything in particular they wanted to know about creating a resume, with a plan to address as many of these questions as possible within the course.
+As part of the introduction to this course I asked all 80 first-round participants if there was anything in particular they wanted to know about creating a resume.
+I planned to address as many of these questions as possible within the course.

-Well, the results were overwhelming - the majority of responses I received were about changing career paths and optimising your resume for a career change.
-This is such a huge topic and I have indeed addressed the questions - to a point - within the Detox Your Resume course, but as this seems to be the very question on everyone's lips, I have decided to get all over it in more detail in this blog post!
+Well, the results were overwhelming.
+The majority of responses I received were about changing career paths and optimising your resume for a career change.
+This is such a huge topic and I have indeed addressed the questions within the Detox Your Resume course.
+But as this seems to be the very question on everyone's lips, I'm going over it in more detail here!

-In this post I am going to share with you my top tips for optimising your resume for a career change and will even include some bonus tips for your cover letter!
+In this post I am going to share with you my top tips for optimising your resume for a career change.
+I'll even include some bonus tips for your cover letter!

 2. ABR - ALWAYS BE RELEVANT!